the infinite interview series #1 :

 her dedication inspires me a great deal and i have no doubt sure she will inspire you too. grab a cup of tea or coffee, sit back, and enjoy her story.

-until the end of september, 10% of infinite seeds’ profits will go to kat zoekt thuis.
+10% of infinite seeds’ august & september profits went to kat zoekt thuis.

-if you want to provide financial support directly, visit their website www.katzoektthuis.be/steun-ons for more info.
+you can still provide financial support directly, visit their website www.katzoektthuis.be/steun-ons for more info.

 the non-profit organisation kat zoekt thuis (cat seeks home) was founded by a number of passionate people concerned about the fate of stray cats.